 At a minimum, a Metropolitan Planning Area (MPA) must cover the urbanized area and contiguous geographic areas likely to become urbanized within the next 20 years.
-The Baltimore MPA consists of Baltimore City; all of Anne Arundel, Baltimore, Carroll, Harford, and Howard counties; and a portion of Queen Anne's County (see Figure 1 for the geographic location of each participating local jurisdiction).
+The Baltimore MPA consists of Baltimore City; all of Anne Arundel, Baltimore, Carroll, Harford, and Howard counties; and a portion of Queen Anne's County (see Figure 1 on the next page for the geographic location of each participating local jurisdiction).